krietwyk/freecodecamp_rational_databases/README.md

-# Freecodecamp Rational Databases
+# Freecodecamp Relational Databases

-Storage of my classes and projects from the freecodecamp course: Rational Databases.
+Storage of my classes and projects from the freecodecamp course: Relational Databases.
 It is a great free online course of studying PostgreSQL!

 From freecodecamp:
 For these courses, you will use real developer tools and software including VS Code, PostgreSQL, and the Linux / Unix command line to complete interactive tutorials and build projects.